hackclubnmit/workshops/002-NOV-27-2019/README.md

 Once you complete and get your free domain go to the dashboard option on your account option.
 You can then manage the domain that you have purchased now	:
 - Go to ->manage -> advance DNS option
-- Add the CNAME with your githubusername.<repository_name> That it you have told you namecheap about github -- Now tell github about namecheap
+- Add the CNAME with your githubusername.<repository_name> That it you have told you namecheap about github - Now tell github about namecheap
-- Go to your reopsitory and add a file named->CNAME content inside this should be: www.<Your domain name>.me
+- Go to your reopsitory and add a file named->CNAME content inside this should be: www.Your-domain-name.me
 - Now go to settings in repo-> GitHub sites You will see that your domain name having portfolio website.

 Have great time and enjoy coding..!!!!!!!!!!